parsatahmasebi/parsatahmasebi/README.md

 -Hi, I’m @parsatahmasebi.
 I recently graduated from UC, Irvine's Master of Science in Business Analytics program.

--I’m interested in utilizing data science and machine learning to create and further develop high quality products and services to make people's life easy.
+-I’m interested in utilizing data science and machine learning to create and further develop high quality products and services to help businesses make informed decisions.

 #Please feel free to reach out to me via parsats@uci.edu